wasiqzahoor/AI-Projects/README.md

 ⚡ AI Real-Time Detection
 An optimized AI system for instant identification and classification of data from live streams with minimal latency.

-🚀 Getting Started
-Each project folder contains specific instructions on how to set up and run the models.

-🤝 Contribution
-Contributions are welcome!
-Feel free to open issues or submit pull requests.